changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

 \section{Simulation Studies}

-This section presents illustrative examples of changepoint detection using time series generated from an ARMA\((p,q)\) process.
+This section presents illustrative examples of changepoint detection using time series generated from an ARMA\((p,q)\).
 The same framework readily extends to other time series models by specifying an appropriate fitness function and chromosome encoding using the \CRANpkg{changepointGA}.
-For the examples below, let \(\{X_t\}_{t=1}^{N}\) denote a series with \(m\) changepoints at unknown locations \(\{\tau_{1}, \ldots, \tau_{m}\}\), which partition the series into \(m+1\) regimes, each characterized by a distinct mean.
-The model we consider has the following form:
+For the examples below, let \(\{X_t\}_{t=1}^{N}\) denote a series with \(m\) changepoints at unknown locations \(\{\tau_{1}, \ldots, \tau_{m}\}\).
+These changepoints partition the series into \(m+1\) regimes, where the regimes may differ in mean, trend, or both.